njons/Founders-and-Coders-cohort14/README.md

 ## [Projects](https://github.com/njons/Founders-and-Coders-cohort14/tree/master/Projects) :hammer:
 The second half of the course is focused on two 3-week projects addressing a specific problem:
 * Student project: A product developed to address a problem suggested by one of the students.
 Click here to read more about my student project [VentBot]().
-* Client project: A real-world product for a client that has attended the problem identifying and ideation workshops.
-Click here to read more about my client project.
+* Client project: A real-world product for a client that has attended the problem identifying and ideation workshops.Currently in progress.

 ## Other cool things :v:
 Throughout the entire course we also: